entangled/entangled.py/README.md

 - `brei` trigger actions (or tasks) using [Brei](https://entangled.github.io/brei), which is automatically installed along with Entangled.
 This is now prefered over the `build` hook.
 - `quarto_attributes` add attributes to the code block in Quatro style with `#|` comments at the top of the code block.
 - `shebang` takes the first line if it starts with `#!` and puts it at the top of the file.
+- `addlicense` takes the first line if it contains `SPDX-License-Identifier` and puts it at the top of the file.

 ### `build` hook